drondistortion/MidiPlusModbus/README.md

 # Midi Plus Modbus

-Testing possibility of using multiple Arduino UNOs connected over RS485 to a single Arduino Leonardo that acts as a USBB MIDI device.
+Testing possibility of using multiple Arduino UNOs connected over RS485 to a single Arduino Leonardo that acts as a USB MIDI device.
 UNOs use SoftwareSerial at early stages of prototyping.
 When everything works as expected this will be changed to HardwareSerial, probably will need to unsolder the UART-USB chip...

 Modified SimpleModbusSlave and SimpleModbusMaster were used